Learn everything you need to know about the South Korean digital nomad visa, including how to apply, costs, requirements, eligibility, and more.

 The minimum is calculated from your gross income, in other words, before tax.
 If your embassy has been giving you a different answer, please contact us, we are trying to bring these issues to the government officials.

-₩7.3 Million per month in 2024.
+₩7.3 Million per month.

 From the documents your submit: pay stubs, bank statements, account transactions, etc. Right now, it will still be a case-by-case decision since there are no proper guidelines to follow.
 Embassies and officials still don't know how things will proceed as the visa was just launched.